 Enter your Old password in the first box

-Enter the New password.
+Enter the New password in the second box.
 This should be a minimum of 8 and no more than 10 characters long.
-The password is case sensitive so ensure to careful type in the new password and the verification of the password in the verify box.
+Please note passwords are case sensitive.

-Verify the new password.
-Re type the new password in this box in the correct case.
+Verify the new password by re typing the new password in the verification box.

 Click on OK and then on the submit button on the Preferences screen to send changed preference information.
-If the Old password is incorrect or the verify and new password do not match you will receive an error message informing of the appropriate error and that your change has not been processed.
+If the Old password is incorrect or the verify and new password do not match you will receive an error message.

 Time Zone